Alternative Paris: Unique Homes and Castles in Paris

 Within the Bois de Boulogne, the Château de Bagatelle was originally built as a bet between Marie-Antoinette and the Comte d'Artois.
 Today, the château and its gardens are relatively overlooked by tourists but are a delightful spot for tranquility and historical exploration.
 The annual rose contest held in its gardens is a great time to visit.

-The castle is closed with no known plans to open it to the public.
+The interior of the castle is closed with no known plans to open it to the public.
 The exterior and castle grounds are open and the impressive building can be viewed from the exterior.

 ad: